keul/haunts/README.rst

 What is does
 ============

-Fill Google Calendars with events generated reading a sheet taken from a Google Spreadsheet.
+Fill Google Calendars with events taken from a Google Spreadsheet.

 How to install
 ==============